duongtuanan/terraform/lab3-Modules-aws-elb-web-mysql/README.md

-This example code will create a mysql instance, a cluster of web servers and can be access via load balancer.
+This example code will
+ - Create a mysql instance, a cluster of web servers and can be access via load balancer.
-This example code will output the information of load balancer and database instance.
+ - Output the information of load balancer and database instance.

 ## FILE LAYOUT
 - global